By Sarah K. |

 “When I come here, all my troubles seem far away,” reflects Mishka, as she adds the straps to a handbag.
 She recently had to take three months off because her health had gotten worse.
 She was grateful to find her job waiting for her when she could come back.
 At the traditional garment factory jobs a woman like Rita would normally be forced into, a job held for a sick employee is unheard of.

 “This is not like working for a factory,” nearly everyone affirms about Kiran’s unusual culture.
 “We’re a family.”

-The family experience of Kiran is nowhere more evident than at lunch time.
-Everyone sits in a circle on the floor and opens their packed lunch – some variation of curried vegetables and roti or rice.
+The family experience here is nowhere more evident than at lunch time.
+Everyone sits in a circle on the floor and opens their packed lunch – some variation of vegetables and rice.
 Lids are passed around as people give and take a portion of one another’s vegetable dish.

 As the women eat, one woman shares about a fight with her husband the previous night.
 Sheeba shares how what she’s been studying in her church’s small group might apply to her situation.
 Someone else chimes in with her experience of domestic violence.